Quantcast

 They Constantly Shift Blame

 It's one thing to go above what's expected of you because you feel inspired to do it.
-It's another to have to refer to your job description, at least twice a week, because it seems like you're doing so much more than what you were initially hired to do.
+It's another to have to refer to your job description, at least twice a week because it seems like you're doing so much more than what you were initially hired to do.

 Doing your best is one thing.
 Doing three other people's jobs while only getting paid for yours is something entirely different.
-If your desk is full of other people's responsibilities, if you can't remember the last time you got home at a decent hour or it seems like you're stressed out and overwhelmed at the mere thought of walking into the office every day, not only is this a clue that your boss is probably taking advantage of you, you are most definitely being emotionally abused (especially if you bring all of this up to them and they blow you off).
+If your desk is full of other people's responsibilities, if you can't remember the last time you got home at a decent hour or if it seems like you're stressed out and overwhelmed at the mere thought of walking into the office every day, not only is this a clue that your boss is probably taking advantage of you, you are most definitely being emotionally abused (especially if you bring all of this up to them and they blow you off).

 They Take Credit That They Don’t Deserve

 We all know that when we work for a company, there are going to be times when we don't get the credit that we deserve.
 That's actually why a lot of people become entrepreneurs—they don't want all of their skills and ingenuity to go into building someone else's dreams; they would much rather build up their own.
 But it's one thing to not get your just due every once in a while.
-It's another matter entirely when your intellectual property, blood, sweat and tears are things that your boss puts their name on rather than yours on a regular basis.
+It's another matter entirely when your intellectual property, blood, sweat, and tears are things that your boss puts their name on rather than yours on a regular basis.
 Not only is it shady as hell, but it's a low-key form of stealing.

 Please don't think that just because you work for a business that not getting credit for the work that you do should automatically come with the territory.
 No matter how many companies might like their employees to think so, it's foul and yep, you guessed it—it's also pretty darn abusive.